Alex Morgan scores 1st goal for Tottenham from penalty spot

 LONDON (AP) — Alex Morgan scored her first goal for Tottenham in a 3-1 victory over Brighton on Sunday as the London club won its first match of the Women’s Super League season.

-The American World Cup winner, who made her Tottenham debut last month, scored her team’s third goal from a penalty in the 84th minute.
+The American World Cup winner, who made her Tottenham debut last month after giving birth in May, scored her team’s third goal from a penalty in the 84th minute.

+“Alex has been building up her time on the pitch over the course of the last couple of months,” Rehanne Skinner said after her first game as Tottenham manager.
+“For her, she’s getting more and more back to where she would probably want to be.”

 Tottenham opened the scoring when Morgan was fouled and Kerys Harrop swung the free kick into the top left-hand corner of the goal in the 11th minute.